CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/metadata/imetadataemit-definetyperefbyname-method.md

 ## <a name="parameters"></a>Paramètres
  `tkResolutionScope`
- [in] Le jeton en spécifiant la résolution de portée.
-Les types de jetons suivants sont valides :
+ [in] The token specifying the resolution scope.
+The following token types are valid:

-- `mdModuleRef`, si le type est défini dans le même assembly dans lequel l’appelant est défini.
+- `mdModuleRef`, if the type is defined in the same assembly in which the caller is defined.

-- `mdAssemblyRef`, si le type est défini dans un assembly autre que celui dans lequel l’appelant est défini.
+- `mdAssemblyRef`, if the type is defined in an assembly other than the one in which the caller is defined.

-- `mdTypeRef`, si le type est un type imbriqué.
+- `mdTypeRef`, if the type is a nested type.

-- `mdModule`, si le type est défini dans le même module que celui dans lequel l’appelant est défini.
+- `mdModule`, if the type is defined in the same module in which the caller is defined.

-- Valeur null, si le type est défini dans le monde entier.
+- Null, if the type is defined globally.

  `szName`
- [in] Le nom du type cible au format Unicode.
+ [in] The name of the target type in Unicode.

  `ptr`
- [out] Un pointeur vers le `mdTypeRef` jeton qui est assigné au type.
+ [out] A pointer to the `mdTypeRef` token that is assigned to the type.

-## <a name="requirements"></a>Configuration requise
+## <a name="requirements"></a>spécifications
  **Plateformes :** Consultez [Configuration requise](../../../../docs/framework/get-started/system-requirements.md).

- **En-tête :** Cor.h
+ **Header:** Cor.h

- **Bibliothèque :** Utilisé en tant que ressource dans MSCorEE.dll
+ **Library:** Used as a resource in MSCorEE.dll

  **Versions du .NET Framework :** [!INCLUDE[net_current_v10plus](../../../../includes/net-current-v10plus-md.md)]